-At the time of original delivery of the Series 2012 Bonds, there will also be furnished to the Underwriters a certificate of certain officers of the Metropolitan Government stating that except as disclosed in the Official Statement there is no litigation then pending, or to their knowledge threatened, affecting the validity of the Series 2012 Bonds or the power of the Metropolitan Government to collect Net Revenues to pay for the Series 2012A Bonds or to levy and collect ad valorem taxes to pay for the Series 2012 Bonds.
+At the time of original delivery of the Series 2012 Bonds, there will also be furnished to the Underwriter a certificate of certain officers of the Metropolitan Government stating that except as disclosed in the Official Statement there is no litigation then pending, or to their knowledge threatened, affecting the validity of the Series 2012 Bonds or the power of the Metropolitan Government to levy and collect ad valorem taxes to pay them.

-Metropolitan Government is party to various lawsuits in the normal course of business.
-It is the opinion of the Director of Law of the Metropolitan Government that there is no pending litigation against the Metropolitan Government that, if decided adversely to the Metropolitan Government, would have a material adverse financial impact upon the System, the Metropolitan Government or its operations.
+The Metropolitan Government is a party to various lawsuits in the normal course of business.
+It is the opinion of the Director of Law of the Metropolitan Government that there is no pending litigation against the Metropolitan Government that, if decided adversely to the Metropolitan Government, would have a material adverse financial impact upon the Metropolitan Government or its operations.